 A culminating experience in the elementary teacher education program.
-This course includes pre-observation prior to full-time participation and teaching in a local school under the supervision of a classroom teacher and a University supervisor.
+This course includes preobservation prior to full-time participation and teaching in a local school under the supervision of a classroom teacher and a University supervisor.
 (Prerequisite: Admission to the School of Education and completion of scheduled education courses).
-Special fee.
+Special fee may be required.